Aditya-dom/arawn_/src/content/posts/Binomial/index.md

 ---
 title: Binomial Option Pricing
 published: 2024-07-14
-description: A short introduction from a computer science perspective of Binomial mdoel simulates asset price movements using a tree structure and recursively calculates option prices from expiration to the present.
+description: A short introduction from a computer science perspective of Binomial model simulates asset price movements using a tree structure and recursively calculates option prices from expiration to the present.
 image: "./coverbino.png"
 category: Programming
 tags: ["Programming", "Probability", "Mathematics", "Quant"]